 Frequently Raised Topics

-The aims of this chapter are to equip educators with structured questions, discussion points and facts, which will support some of these discussions.
+The aim of this chapter is to equip educators with structured questions and model responses, which will support some of these discussions.

 Combating Stereotypes and Misinformation